dreamcat4/gitnest/usage-and-examples.markdown

 	# Remove the repository in lib/ruby-lib/.
 Update .gitnest, .gitignore.
 	gitnest remove "lib/ruby-lib"

+## Workflow

+    gitnest-add <arguments>

+ * Executes the gitnest command `add` with `<arguments>`
+ * If command successful, updates .gitnest and .gitignore
+ * Commits `.gitnest` and `.gitignore` to HEAD with msg `"GitNest: Repository-X added in 'path/to/repository-x/'"`

+All gitnest commands perform roughly the above sequence; modifying the .gitnest file where applicable and recording the action as change history.
+However GitNest is unable to commit its changes if you have other pending changes. `git-stash` hides your index and working files prior to running a gitnest command (and `git-stash apply` shall restore them).
+You can wipe away all working files and index with `git reset --hard`.

 <!-- ## Sync

 Gitnest can track the version of your repositories.
 By default gitnest assumes that you will be staying up-to date with the master branch. gitnest-update --track and --no-track will switch on and off tracking for any given repository.